 The RFP is a low-profile unit which protects the foam from high winds and guides it gently on to the tank wall.
 The front shield allows fully developed foam to emerge in a cohesive blanket that flows intact onto the inside wall of the tank.
 The stainless steel mesh at the foam exit helps to prevent blockage from insects and nesting birds.

-Angus also offer the option of a one-piece unit (RFP50F) incorporating a flange on the end of the foam inlet pipe.
+Angus also offer the option of one-piece units (RFP50F & RFP80F) incorporating a flange on the end of the foam inlet pipe.
 An orifice plate is supplied, which calibrates the flow rate of the unit.
-The orifice plate is fitted between the flange on the RPF50F, and the corresponding flange on the supply pipe.
-The RFP50F produces expanded foam when supplied with foam solution and delivers the foam gently into the rimseal area.
+The orifice disc is fitted between the flange on the RFP50F and RFP80F, and the corresponding flange on the supply pipe.
+The RFP50F & RFP80F produce expanded foam when supplied with foam solution and delivers the foam gently into the rimseal area.

 For new tanks, the Angus Rimseal Pourers make the most cost-effective use of foam concentrate and water resources by producing the designed foam solution application rate.

-For retrofit onto existing tanks during refurbishment, the new Angus RFG and RFP50F models can replace existing units without the need for expensive modification.
+For retrofit onto existing tanks during refurbishment, the Angus RFG, RFP50F and RFP80F models can replace existing units without the need for expensive modification.
 Accurate factory-calibration ensures full compatibility with existing foam concentrate induction systems.

 To further simplify installation, a fixing kit is now supplied as an optional extra which facilitates installation to the tank whilst still in use and without the need for hot work.